 - In a medium bowl, with an electric beater or stand mixer, beat the eggs until pale and fluffy.
 Add the chocolate/butter/sugar mixture and vanilla extract and beat until combined.

-- Add the egg whites, sugar, cream of tartar and salt to a heat safe bowl of a stand mixer.
+- Add the egg whites, sugar, cream of tartar and salt to a heat-safe bowl of a stand mixer.
 Place the bowl over a saucepan filled with a couple of inches of simmering water.

-- Heat the mixture, whisking constantly until the egg whites are warm to the touch and sugar has dissolved, about 3 – 4 minutes.
+- Heat the mixture, constantly whisking until the egg whites are warm to the touch and sugar has dissolved, about 3 – 4 minutes.

-- Remove the bowl from the heat and transfer to your stand mixer fitted with the whisk attachment.
+- Remove the bowl from the heat and transfer it to your stand mixer fitted with the whisk attachment.
 Mix on high speed, until stiff, glossy peaks form, about 7-9 minutes.
 Add the vanilla during the last 10 seconds of mixing.
 Pipe onto the cooled brownies immediately.

 - Using a blowtorch, torch the top of the meringue until browned.
 Or place under a grill for a few minutes to toast the marshmallow.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.